Faculty Resources: New Faculty Advice

 Online and face-to-face workshops are available to help you get started:

-Office of Faculty Development & Teaching Excellence (FDTE) “Great” series earns a badge and earns points towards a “Great Teaching” certificate.
+Center for Teaching Excellence’s(CTE) “Passport to Great Teaching” Certificate series allows faculty to earn a badge and points towards a “Great Teaching” certificate.

 Center for Instructional Technology and Training (CITT) provides training and instructional design assistance.
 Certificate training programs include: